neurodata/neurodata.io/content/about/agreements.md

 The model for feedback we use is the Conscious Leadership Group's [clearing model](https://www.dropbox.com/s/3o2js6vme2zh3fu/CLG-Clearing%20Model.pdf?dl=1).
 It is often best practice to provide such feedback in private.
 Feedback for Jovo can be provided directly in the #jovofeedback slack channel, the [anonymous feedback form](https://forms.gle/6CZDgEHKuUhWh8Su7), or by scheduling a [one-on-one meeting]((https://calendly.com/joshuav)) with Jovo (the preferred format).

+#### Accountability

+> I commit to being [accountable](https://conscious.is/15-commitments/responsibility) for my contribution to any outcome.

+We encourage all communities to resolve issues on their own whenever possible.
+This builds a broader and deeper understanding and ultimately a healthier interaction.
+Use the [clearing model](https://www.dropbox.com/s/3o2js6vme2zh3fu/CLG-Clearing%20Model.pdf?dl=1) to resolve any conflict.
+If that fails, send the information from the clearing model questions and answers to support@neurodata.io, who will seek a [win-for-all](https://conscious.is/15-commitments/win-for-all) solution.

 ## Recommended Practices

 ### Code